Active-Learning-as-a-Service: An Automatic and Efficient MLOps System for Data-Centric AI: Introduction

-To address these issues, we propose to build an efficient backend for AL. Our AL system, named Active-Learning-as-a-Service (ALaaS) (see Figure \ref{fig:system-arch}), is able to run AL strategies on large datasets efficiently by utilizing single or distributed multiple devices.
-Specifically, it adopts server-client architecture to perform AL tasks.
-As a result, the system can be easily installed on both laptops and the public cloud.
-After the installation, users can start the system with a simple configuration file by following our templates.
-Then the system will run AL tasks in an efficient pipeline manner.
-Meanwhile, more acceleration techniques such as data cache and batching \cite{crankshaw2017clipper, zhang2020mlmodelci, zhang2020hysia} will be utilized to further speed up the AL process.
-In addition to that, our system also considers the accessibility and modularity so that non-experts can use AL strategies stored in our AL zoo with ease, and experts can propose more advanced AL strategies for more scenarios.
-Experiments show that our ALaaS outperforms all other baselines in terms of latency and throughput.
+To address these issues, we propose an automatic and efficient backend for AL. Our AL system, named Active-Learning-as-a-Service (ALaaS) (Figure \ref{fig:system-arch}).
+It can select AL strategies automatically given the budget and target accuracy without specifying an AL strategy.
+Also, it can run AL strategies on large datasets efficiently by utilizing single or distributed multiple devices.
+Specifically, ALaaS adopts the server-client architecture to perform AL tasks and can be deployed easily on both laptops and public clouds as a service.
+To achieve high efficiency, it implements a stage-level parallelism method to run AL tasks by fully utilizing hardware resources and reducing waiting time.
+Meanwhile, more acceleration techniques such as data cache and batching \cite{crankshaw2017clipper, zhang2020mlmodelci, zhang2020hysia} are utilized to further speed up the AL process.
+Besides, for users who have difficulty selecting a suitable AL strategy, ALaaS provides a predictive-based successive halving early-stop (PSHEA) procedure to automatically select and run AL with an only budget and target accuracy inputs.
+In addition to that, our system also considers accessibility and modularity, so that users can use many AL strategies in our AL zoo with ease, and experts can propose more advanced AL strategies for new scenarios.
+Experiments show that 1) our ALaaS outperforms all other baselines in terms of latency and throughput, and 2) the PSHEA procedure can predict future accuracy and select suitable AL strategies under different settings.
 Further ablation studies show the effectiveness of our design and reveal more insightful conclusions.